 Trust develops when others feel heard and seen.
 And others feel heard and seen when their needs are acknowledged.
-When executive leaders remember that others have goals to meet, score cards to maintain, and quotas to satisfy, and they infuse their communication with these reminders, the return from others is often greater trust and engagement.
+When executive leaders remember that others have goals to meet, scorecards to maintain, and quotas to satisfy, and they infuse their communication with these reminders, the return from others is often greater trust and engagement.
 Leaders practicing this wait to push a particular objective until they’ve addressed things from the perspective of others involved.
-If an executive leader pursues a goal or objective without any acknowledgement of others’ needs, it’s more difficult to encourage them to willingly participate in hitting that goal.
+If an executive leader pursues a goal or objective without any acknowledgment of others’ needs, it’s more difficult to encourage them to willingly participate in hitting that goal.

 Maintain an “Open Door” Policy

 Leaders who say they want to be open with others but stay behind closed doors send mixed signals.
 A door that’s always closed—because a constantly unavailable leader is behind it—becomes a physical symbol for what that leader functionally believes: better to stay closed-off than accessible.
 This doesn’t mean that leaders must drop what they’re doing every time someone knocks on the door.
-But it does mean that occasionally setting a task aside, or offering to someone a better time for him or her to return, is a valuable experience for others that reinforces the notion of being open to other’s needs.
+But it does mean that occasionally setting a task aside or offering someone a better time for him or her to return is a valuable experience for others that reinforces the notion of being open to others’ needs.
 The combination of proximity and accessibility produces productive outcomes.
 Practice this with your immediate team members and watch it work with peers and other colleagues.